 From the church I drove to the Roman colony Lugdunum Convenarum.
 There are remnants of a temple, agora, and fountain.
 I walked through the lower town, looked at the coffins in the early Christian church, then walked to the upper town.
 In stone, over the lintel of Porto Majore, was carved a floating bishop’s hat.
 The view from the upper town was stunning.
 A graceful species of purple and white wisteria covered the arbors encircling a villa that had overlooked the valley.
 I explored the grounds of Los Olivietos, established as a monastery, then headed to the cathedral, which had thankfully just reopened after a 2 hour break.
 The organ is supposedly one of the finest sounding in all of France, and they hold international organ festivals here with famous performers from all over the world.
 The rood screen and choir stall were ornately carved, as was the cloister.
 A bit about rood (aka choir or chancel) screens, which I saw for the first time here and in Albi: they are a common feature in late medieval church architecture.
 It is typically an ornate partition between the chancel and nave, of more or less open tracery constructed of wood, stone, or wrought iron.
 The rood screen would originally have been surmounted by a rood loft carrying the Great Rood, a sculptural representation of the Crucifixion.
 In Catholic countries they were generally removed during the Counter-reformation, when the retention of any visual barrier between the laity and the high altar was widely seen as inconsistent with the decrees of the Council of Trent.

 I left at 5pm, and laughed as I watched the guy in front of me riding his bike carrying a long stick and driving the cows home.
 Shawn had gotten his passport, and the possibility of his joining me in Europe became more real.
 I headed toward Bielsa, stopping in Saint Lary Soulan, which reminded me in some ways of Aspen.
 Almost all of its historical buildings had been replaced by Disney looking ones.
 Not my taste.
 Everything was closed, it was Sunday around 7pm, and looked like a ghost town.
 There was one nice building which had been the house of a rich family that is now the park museum.
 I had seen road signs indicating that the tunnel to Spain would close at 8pm, and wasn’t sure if it would be open.
-I hit the road and headed up the mountain, as snow began falling in thick flakes, which got denser as I climbed.
-I felt like I was in fairyland, and was mesmerized by the silence and beauty of the scene.
-I wanted to stare into the white blur, not drive, and felt altered.
+I headed up the mountain as snow began falling in thick flakes which got denser as I climbed.
+I was in fairyland, mesmerized by the silence and beauty of the scene.
+I wanted to sit and stare into the white blur, not drive.
 Luckily my tires seemed to handle the snow fine, as I didn’t have chains.
-I finally arrived at the tunnel, and by the time I reached the other side the snow had become slushy rain.
-I arrived in Bielsa at 8:45pm.
-I had planned to push on but decided to ask about lodging at Hotel Bielsa.
+I arrived at the tunnel, which was luckily open as it was cold and I didn’t have a place to stay on the French side.
+Five minutes later I was in the Spanish Pyrenees, where the snow had turned to slushy rain.
+I had hoped to push on but decided to ask about lodging at Hotel Bielsa.
 The two women working in reception were very kind, and I was shocked that it was only 36 Euros/night.
 They gave me a room upgrade without my even asking.
 I was in heaven!
 I walked towards town and headed up a trail towards a mine, watching as men brought the cows home.
 The sky was azure blue, cold and clear.
 I called my mom for Mother’s Day.
 I had hoped to take a bath but was too tired and crashed for the night.